mxagar/deep_learning_udacity/02_Keras_Guide/DL_Keras_Guide.md

 # The fit function returns the run history:
 # it contains 'val_loss', 'val_accuracy', 'loss', 'accuracy'
 # Always shuffle!
+# NOTE: passing teh test split as validation_data is a bad practice
+# We should either create a validdation split from the train split
+# or use the validation_split parameter!
 run_hist = model.fit(X_train_norm,
                          y_train,
                          validation_data=(X_test_norm, y_test),